braucalderon/javaScript/two_dice_pig/README.md

 ## Features added to the game
 <ul>
-<li>Disabled the hold and setScore buttons while the user is playing</li>
+<li>Disabled the hold and setScore buttons while the user is playing.</li>
 <li>The user do not need to press the hold button every time.
-The program will automatically make to the next player's turn.</li>
+The program will automatically make the next player's turn.</li>
 <li>A counting of each player wins will be added to the UI after the first win.</li>
-<li>Responsive website</li>
+<li>Responsive website.</li>
 </ul>

 ## Play the Game